dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 #### Can't remove types until a long Obsolete period

 The simplest thing we could do to solve the main problem this document describes would be to remove all UI-framework-specific types from the public API surface area of `System.Reactive`.
 This would entail simply removing the `net6.0-windows10.0.19041`, `net472`, and `uap10.0.18362` targets.
 Applications using .NET 6.0 or later would get the `net6.0` target, and everything else would use the `netstandard2.0` target.
-The UI-framework-specific types could be moved into UI-specific NuGet packages, so applications would not simply be left in the lurch: all functionality would remain available, it would simply be distributed slightly differently.
+The UI-framework-specific types could be moved into UI-specific NuGet packages, and we'd also need a Windows Runtime package as a home for Windows-specific but non-UI-framework-specific features such as integration with `IAsyncOperation<T>`.
+Applications would not simply be left in the lurch: all functionality would remain available, it would simply be distributed slightly differently.

 Unfortunately, this would create some serious new problems.
 Consider an application that depends on two libraries that use different versions of Rx.
 Let's suppose LibraryBefore depends on Rx 6.0, and LibraryAfter depends on some hypothetical future Rx 7.0 that makes the change just described.
 So we have this sort of dependency tree: